 - Find the damage resistance to account for any damaged wheels.
 This can be done using the formula:

 damage resistance = weight * damaged wheels / original wheels,

 original wheels- Number of wheels the vehicle normally has; and

 - Calculate the rolling resistance.
-This is done by dividing the weight by the ground factor, which depends on the surface type.
+You can use our rolling resistance calculator or do it yourself by dividing the weight by the ground factor, which depends on the surface type.
 The values are as follows:

 - Finally, calculate the winch size by adding the damage, rolling, and gradient resistances.

 That's it!
 Hopefully, now you know how to calculate the winch size if you ever find yourself needing one.